Facetune: Development

 Facetune was created by Lightricks, an Israel-based startup company established by five entrepreneurs.
 Lightricks builds photo and video editing applications for smartphones, which are focused on content creation.
-The company is based in the Hebrew University Tech Village in Givat Ram, Jerusalem, with offices in New York and London.
+The company is based in the Hebrew University Gav Yam Complex in Givat Ram, Jerusalem, with offices in New York, Chicago and London.

 Lightricks is the developer of LTEngine, an image processing engine designed for mobile platforms, which was used in Facetune.

 Criticism

 Selfie-enhancing and other photo editing apps have been criticized for encouraging users to catfish or pretend to be someone else on the internet, especially on social networking platforms.

 This motivation to seek "perfection" is also seen as undermining self and body confidence, particularly in younger users.
 The increased use of body and facial reshaping applications such as Snapchat and Facetune has been identified as a potential cause of body dysmorphia.

+A 2020 study reveals the impacts of Facetune and how it is instilling and encouraging people's desires to undergo cosmetic surgery.
 Recently, a phenomenon referred to as "Snapchat dysmorphia" has been used to describe people who request surgery to look like the edited version of themselves as they appear through Snapchat Filters.

+More recently, some editing apps have introduced features focused on artistic and stylistic editing rather than traditional beauty standards, reflecting a broader industry shift toward creative expression and transparency.

+Ethical concerns

+Image editing, especially with Facetune, has created debates regarding the ethical concerns.

+Editing can be used unethically to manipulate people’s perceptions and perpetuate insecurity.
+Some people or industries may exploit editing to create unattainable ideals, particularly in fashion and beauty industries, where heavily edited images set unrealistic standards for people to follow.